Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Abstract

 \section{Abstract}

 We consider a finite acyclic quiver $\mathcal{Q}$ and a quasi-Frobenius ring $R$.
+We endow the category of quiver representations over $R$ with a model structure, whose homotopy category is equivalent to the stable category of Gorenstein-projective modules over the path algebra $R\mathcal{Q}$.

-We then characterise Gorenstein-projective modules over the path algebra $R\mathcal{Q}$ in terms of the corresponding quiver representations over $R$, generalizing the work of X.-H. Luo and P. Zhang to the case of not necessarily finitely generated $R\mathcal{Q}$-modules, \cite{LZ13}.
-The proofs are based on Model Category Theory.
-In particular we endow the category $\Rep(\mathcal{Q}, R)$ of quiver representations over $R$ with a cofibrantly generated model structure, and we recover the stable category of Gorenstein-projective $R\mathcal{Q}$-modules as the homotopy category $\Ho(\Rep(\mathcal{Q}, R))$.
+As an application, we then characterize Gorenstein-projective $R\mathcal{Q}$-modules in terms of the corresponding quiver $R$-representations; this generalizes a result obtained by Luo-Zhang to the case of not necessarily finitely generated $R\mathcal{Q}$-modules, and partially recover results due to Enochs-Estrada-Garc\'ia Rozas, and to Eshraghi-Hafezi-Salarian.
+Our approach to the problem is completely different since the proofs mainly rely on model category theory.